sandtiger76/az-104-study-journey/study/1_Manage_Azure_identities_and_governance_temp.md

 ```

-The first thing we want to learn about is creating users and groups. \
+##### What to know for this section

 The three different types of users are: cloud, hybrid, and guest.
-You need to know what they are, when you would use them, and all of that. \
+You need to know what they are, and when you would use them. \
-Be aware of the Entra portal: entra.microsoft.com.
-Get to know that one as well.
+Know the different portals including https://portal.azure.com/ &  https://entra.microsoft.com

 ### Manage user and group properties